cstjean/ScikitLearn.jl/docs/quickstart.md

 iris = dataset("datasets", "iris")

-# ScikitLearn.jl expects arrays - does not yet accept dataframes
+# ScikitLearn.jl expects arrays, but DataFrames can also be used - see
+# the corresponding section of the manual
 X = convert(Array, iris[[:SepalLength, :SepalWidth, :PetalLength, :PetalWidth]])
 y = convert(Array, iris[:Species])
 ```